 Property and Equipment - Property and equipment are reported at cost, less accumulated depreciation.
 The Organization has no formalized capitalization policy.
 Items are capitalized based on their cost and estimated useful life.
 Insignificant amounts are expensed.
 Property and equipment are being depreciated over estimated useful lives of five to ten years using the straight-line method.
 Property and equipment purchased with NEH grant funds are owned by the Organization with the understanding that the equipment will be used for the project for which it was obtained.
-Fully depreciated assets had original costs totaling \$28,965 as of June 30, 2020.
+Fully depreciated assets had original costs totaling \$14,985 and \$28,965 as of June 30, 2021 and 2020, respectively.